DhwaniSondhi/Bank-Loan-Management-System/README.md

 - **customers.txt** : list of customers and loan amount required.
 - **banks.txt** : list of banks and amount they can lend.

-The application is created to depict the bank's loan management environment in which banks and customers are distinct entities, such that each will be modeled as separate task/process.
+The application is created to depict the bank's loan management environment in which banks and customers are distinct entities, such that each will be modeled as a separate task/process.
 And, we aim to compare the techniques used to pass messages among threads or processes in Java and Erlang.

 ## Mechanism